vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

 They would also like a long term plan to take advantage of the new advancements in SQL Server while still getting the most out of their Azure investment by minimizing the administrative overhead.

 "We would love to take advantage of the cloud to minimize the administrative overhead of the Inventory Management System, we simply cannot get all of the dependencies sorted out before the official end of support."
-Frances Bradley, Manager Inventory Applications
+Frances Bradley, Manager Inventory Applications.

 ### Customer needs